omidp/pfaces/README.md

 + jQuery 1.7
 + jQuery ui 1.8.16

-NOTE: you have to use [this primefaces patch](https://github.com/omidp/primefaces/tree/p6.1) if you are going to use datetime picker
+NOTE: If you are going to use datetime picker, you need to use [this primefaces patch](https://github.com/omidp/primefaces/tree/p6.1)